Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-Within PKV0 kinematics, for $n=1$ and positive $\eta$ of order 1, it would have been natural to expect that photons with $\sim 10^{14}eV$ energy would not be stable.
-But the fact that the decay of $10^{14}eV$ photons is allowed by PKV0 kinematics of course does not guarantee that these photons should rapidly decay.
+Within PKV0 kinematics, for $n=1$ and positive $\eta$ of order 1, it would have been natural to expect that photons with $\sim 10^{14}$~eV energy are unstable.
+But the fact that the decay of $10^{14}$~eV photons is allowed by PKV0 kinematics of course does not guarantee that these photons should rapidly decay.
 It depends on the relevant probability amplitude, whose evaluation goes beyond the reach of kinematics.
 Still it is likely that these observations are very significant for theories that are compatible with PKV0 kinematics.
 For a theory that is compatible with PKV0 kinematics (with positive $\eta$) this evidence of stability of photons imposes the identification of a dynamical mechanism that essentially prevents photon decay.
-If one finds no such mechanism the theory is ''ruled out" (or at least its parameters are severely constrained).
+If one finds no such mechanism the theory is ``ruled out'' (or at least its parameters are severely constrained), but in principle one could look endlessy for such a mechanism.
+A balanced approach to this issue must take into account that quantum-spacetime physics may well modify both kinematics and the strength (and nature) of interactions at a certain scale, and it might in principle do this in ways that cannot be accommodated within the confines of effective quantum field theory, but one should take notice of the fact that, even in some new (to-be-discovered) framework outside effective quantum field theory, it is unlikely that there will be very large ``conspiracies" between the modifications of kinematics and the modifications of the strength of interaction.
+In principle models based on pure kinematics are immune from certain bounds on parameters which are derived also using descriptions of the interactions, and it is conceivable that in the correct theory the actual bound would be somewhat shifted from the value derived within effective quantum field theory, but in order to contemplate large differences in the bounds one would need to advocate very large and {\it ad hoc} modifications of the strength of interactions, large enough to compensate for the often dramatic implications of the modifications of kinematics.
+The challenge then is to find satisfactory criteria for confining speculations about variations of the strengths of interaction only within a certain plausible range.
+To my knowledge this has not yet been attempted, but it would deserve high priority.